StudioFortnight/braintree-swift-nodejs/README.md

 ```shell
 $ pod install
 ```
+Open BraintreeSwiftNodejs.xcworkspace

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details